Skip to main content

 Cache responses for identical requests to reduce API calls.

-Faster models (like GPT-4o-mini) allow more throughput.
+Faster models (like gpt-5-mini) allow more throughput.

 If you need higher limits, contact [email protected].